University Tips Blog

 • Get discounted rates on an optional advert alongside your content.
 Details below!

-This brochure is our lead resource for prospective students, and will be read widely over the next 12 months.
-We reach out to over 100,000 practitioners to inform them about the brochure and provide details on how they can obtain and share their copy.
-Additionally, universities and networks of universities can also feature this on their own websites.
-This provides a fantastic opportunity to showcase your brand!
+This guide is our lead resource for prospective students, and will be read widely over the next 12 months.
+We reach out to over 100,000 school and college staff to provide this guide for their students.
+Additionally, universities, Uni Connect organisations, schools, and colleges can host the guide on their own websites, which increases its reach even further.
+As such, the guide is a fantastic opportunity to showcase your brand!

-To write an article, you need to work in a school liaison role - such as student recruitment, widening participation, or outreach - at one of our member universities or Uni Connect networks.
+To write an article, you need to work in student recruitment, widening participation, marketing, or outreach at one of our member universities or Uni Connect networks.
 We occasionally accept articles from other sources, such as partner organisations and the guest speakers who attend our university training days.

 Rest assured, you don’t need any prior writing experience to submit an article.
 Our editorial team is happy to support you.
 Equally, you don't need to be in a senior role.
 Advice and insights from entry-level practitioners are just as valuable as those written by directors.